This article is part of a larger series on How to Do Payroll.

 Hawaiian employers are required to process payroll for their employees at least twice a month.
 Paydays need to be designated in advance, and all employees need to be notified of the frequency of payments upon hire.

-While monthly payroll is out of the option for Hawaiian employers, you can still choose between semimonthly, biweekly, and weekly payments.
+While monthly payroll is not an option for Hawaiian employers, you can still choose between weekly, every other week, and twice monthly payments.
 Need help choosing which is best for your business?
 Check out our guide to pay periods for everything you’ll need to know.

 Paycheck Deduction Rules